Reading Time: 4 minutes

 When it comes to being successful the person on the outside typically just sees the finished result.

-When someone sees a famous athlete or actor they typically think “that person just got lucky.”
-They believe in their mind that the successful person was just destined for success.
+When most people see a famous athlete or actor they typically think “that person just got lucky.”

-What they do not see is the years of hard work and rejection that comes with success.
+What most people do not see is the years of hard work that comes with success.

 They do not see the missed opportunities.

 And they do not see the person being repeatedly rebuffed.

 It is a well-known story in the sports world that Michael Jordan was cut from the Laney High School varsity basketball team.

 That year Jordan had to play on the JV team.
 Can you believe that the greatest basketball player of all-time was actually told he was not good enough to play varsity basketball?